osu-cs493-599-sp24/final-project-_team33/README.md

 5. Create a new Kubernetes cluster
   - gcloud container clusters create [cluster-name] --machine-type=e2-micro --zone-us-west1-a --num-nodes=2
   - gcloud container clusters get-credentials [cluster-name] --zone us-west1-a // to get the credentials for the cluster

+connect to mongodb
+docker exec -it [docker id] mongo use tarpaulin" db.auth("userteam33", "passwordteam33")